Spotlight on the PHySE Research Team

 Research Areas

-• Understanding the mechanisms of evolution in waterborne pathogens: virulence, persistence, transmission, and resistance.
+- Understanding the mechanisms of evolution in waterborne pathogens: virulence, persistence, transmission, and resistance.

-• To study the interactions between hosts (humans, arthropod vectors), water, and pathogens in order to better understand their persistence and transmission.
+- To study the interactions between hosts (humans, arthropod vectors), water, and pathogens in order to better understand their persistence and transmission.

-• Analyze the impact of climatic, hydrological, and abiotic factors on the emergence and spread of waterborne pathogens.
+- Analyze the impact of climatic, hydrological, and abiotic factors on the emergence and spread of waterborne pathogens.

-• Linking the dynamics of bacteria and viruses in water to the epidemiology of human infectious diseases.
+- To link the dynamics of bacteria and viruses in water to the epidemiology of human infectious diseases.

-• Identify and validate methodologies and indicators for studying and monitoring emerging infectious risks associated with or revealed by water, and propose control measures and integrated responses.
+- Identify and validate methodologies and indicators for studying and monitoring emerging infectious risks associated with or revealed by water, and propose control measures and integrated responses.

 Hospital Services

-In this context, the team is investigating the diversity, dynamics of microbial colonization, and adaptation of waterborne pathogens in the respiratory tract of patients with cystic fibrosis, who are particularly vulnerable to chronic lung infections caused by these pathogens.
+In this context, the team is studying the diversity, dynamics of microbial colonization, and adaptation of waterborne pathogens in the respiratory tract of patients with cystic fibrosis, who are particularly vulnerable to chronic lung infections caused by these pathogens.

 A cross-functional and collaborative approach

 Beyond its research topics, PHySE embodies the importance of collaborative work in science.
-Every member, from doctoral students to lab technicians, plays a key role in building knowledge and driving scientific innovation.
-Vincent Jean-Pierre’s work on Achromobacter and Isabelle Zorgniotti’s daily dedication exemplify this dynamic, where expertise and knowledge sharing come together to better understand and prevent waterborne infectious risks.
+Every member—from doctoral students to lab technicians—plays a key role in building knowledge and driving scientific innovation.
+Vincent Jean-Pierre’s work on Achromobacter and Isabelle Zorgniotti’s daily dedication exemplify this dynamic, where expertise and knowledge-sharing come together to better understand and prevent waterborne infectious risks.

 At the same time, I completed my first research internship in medicinal chemistry under the supervision of Prof. Vincent Lisowski, focusing on the synthesis of anticancer molecules.
 I then completed my “introductory research internship” in the bacteriology laboratory under the supervision of Prof. Hélène Marchandin, where I studied colonization by toxin-producing S. aureus in patients with cystic fibrosis.
-This immersion in microbiology confirmed my interest in the field.
+This immersion in microbiology confirmed my interest in the discipline.

 Read more

-Why did you choose the boarding school program?
+Why did you choose the internship track?

 What is your thesis about?

 I am currently in my third year of PhD and am conducting my research as part of the PHySE team.
-My thesis, titled “Epidemiological Success of Opportunistic Pathogens of the Genus Achromobacter: A Study of Virulence and Persistence Factors,” aims to better understand how these bacteria manage to adapt, persist, and cause infections, particularly in patients with cystic fibrosis.
+My dissertation, titled “Epidemiological Success of Opportunistic Pathogens of the Genus Achromobacter: A Study of Virulence and Persistence Factors,” aims to better understand how these bacteria manage to adapt, persist, and cause infections, particularly in patients with cystic fibrosis.

 My research explores mechanisms that have not yet been well characterized, such as siderophore production, cytotoxicity, antibiotic resistance, and the adhesion capacity of these bacteria—key factors in their virulence.
-By shedding light on these poorly understood aspects, this research could pave the way for new strategies to combat these opportunistic Achromobacter infections.
+By shedding light on these little-known aspects, this research could pave the way for new strategies to combat these opportunistic Achromobacter infections.

 How do you see the future?